palomaquiroz/RocketNewsProject/README.md

 * Postal code: At least 3 characters
 * ID: Number of 7 or 8 digits

+The objective of the 6th week was to create JS functions to validate the user's data when clicking in the button 'Subscribe!' and sending it to a server through an HTTP request.
+If the data validation is correct, the modal should show a success message with all of the data provided by the user.
+Also, the information is stored in the local storage and when the user reloads the page, the user's info is pre-loaded in the form.
+If the data is incorrect, the modal shouls show an error message and nothing is stored in the local storage.

 In this repo, you'll find:
 * An HTML index file with the structure of the layout.
 * An HTML subscription file with the structure of the subscription page.